BeToTheK/GO/README.md

 # GO
 Various Go Projects

-I'm going to be testing Golang on various operation systems such as Linux, Windows, and Mac.
+I'm going to be testing Golang on various operating systems such as Linux, Windows, and Mac.
 This repo is intended for testing packages.